MitchellJAllen/sms-dolphin-position/README.md

 # Super Mario Sunshine Position Data for Dolphin Emulator
 The following are the results of using both Cheat Engine and the Dolphin Emulator to find emulated memory addresses for Mario's position in the game Super Mario Sunshine.
 Spawn positions are also recorded to allow for easy memory searching in case the addresses are incorrect.
+The provided spawn coordinates are based on Mario falling to the ground and settling before any additional movement occurs.
+Coordinates are provided as a 64-bit hexadecimal value consisting of Mario's Y and Z coordinates at spawn which can be used to search the emulated memory in Dolphin, and the X coordinate can optionally be used for verification.
 As a disclaimer, I do own a Nintendo Gamecube console as well as a physical copy of Super Mario Sunshine.

 ## Table of Contents
 * [Information](#information)